ColinKelley1/ColinKelley1/README.md

 # Colin Kelley #

-I am currently employed as a Software Engineer at HPA, A Cognizant Company.
-Because of the nature of my work, I cannot place code from my work on github.
+I am currently employed as a Software Engineer at HPA, A Cognizant Company.\

+Because of the nature of my work, I cannot place code from my work at HPA on github.
-The repos on this site include a few of the projects I worked on while attending University.
+The repositories on this site include a few of the projects I worked on while attending East Tennessee State University.

 I also have another GitHub account for some of my personal video game modding projects that are worth a look at:\
 https://github.com/colinswrath